 If your idea of controlling sawdust is a broom and dust pan – think again!
 Today’s power tools not only create dust, they also produce clouds of fine, airborne particles that stay suspended for long periods and get into your eyes, nose, mouth, and lungs.
 For safety and cleanliness while working, faster cleanups, and for better long-term health, you’ll want to incorporate modern methods to control dust and debris.
 Here are the top five solutions.

-1. Personal respiratory protection
+1. Personal Respiratory Protection

-3. Shop vacuums
+3. Shop Vacuums

-These units are installed in a permanent location—sometimes just outside the shop to save on space and cut down on noise—and connect to a system of ductwork, blast gates, and hoses running to all your dust-producing machines.
+Collection units are the most powerful and effective way to collect debris and fine dust at multiple sources.
+These units are installed in a permanent location, sometimes just outside the shop to save on space and cut down on noise.
+They connect to a system of ductwork, blast gates, and hoses running to all your dust-producing machines.
 There are many sizes and types of central dust collectors.
 To choose the right one, consider the number and types of tools the collector will be connected to, and the amount of ductwork between these tools and the collector.
 Many manufacturers supply charts and formulas for helping you make that determination.